 It’s More Than A Book!

-The project dedicated an issue of the magazine.
+The project was dedicated to an issue of the magazine.
 To a re-examination of the legacy of slavery in the United States.
 On the anniversary of the 1619 arrival of the first enslaved people to Virginia.

 With related materials in other Times publications.
 As well as a school curriculum.
 Developed in collaboration with the Pulitzer Center.

-With support from the Smithsonian, the project recruited a panel of historians.
+With support from the Smithsonian.
+The project recruited a panel of historians.
 To research, develop, and fact-check content.

 One of the claims made by Hannah-Jones.
 Is that the colonists fought the Revolutionary War to preserve slavery.